nagmafarez/IC-Assignments/README.md

 Agent: Hello!
 I'm so sorry to hear about the double charge.
 I completely understand how frustrating that is.
 Let me look into your account right away..

 Project Structure::
-•	ollama_colab_setup.ipynb: The main notebook containing the environment setup and chat logic.
+•	DeepSeek-R1_via_Ollama_Support_Chat.ipynb: The main notebook containing the environment setup and chat logic.
 •	README.md: Project documentation.
 •	requirements.txt: List of necessary Python libraries.